 Arguably the next most important thing you can do is to buy local as often as possible.
 This is especially true of food and other consumer goods, not just fashion.
 Choosing goods that have not traveled far not only helps your footprint, but it also keeps local products from traveling away and stimulates the local economy.

 Measuring Your Personal Carbon Footprint

-My first test, from the EPA, informed me that my household produces about four tons of CO2 less per year than the average American household of the same size, for a total of about 18 tons produced (versus 22 tons for the average, or approximately 20% less).
+My first test, from the EPA, informed me that my household produces about four tons of CO2 less per year than the average American household of the same size, for a total of about 18 tons produced (versus 22 tons for the average, or approximately 20 percent less).
 However, it only asked about three topics:

 -Home Energy Usage

 It didn’t ask me anything about my shopping or eating habits, which seems irresponsible considering the effect they have on my total output.
-By ignoring certain industries I am not only getting an inaccurate view of my contribution, but I am also being led to believe that transportation, waste, and home energy usage are the only areas I can make a difference.
+By ignoring specific industries I am not only getting an inaccurate view of my contribution, but I am also being led to believe that transportation, waste, and home energy usage are the only areas I can make a difference.

 The Nature Conservancy

 The next test, from The Nature Conservancy, was quite a bit more comprehensive.
 Their analysis allows you to set specific amounts in a range of categories, including: